bharath-github2019/video-analyser/README.md

 | `max_tokens` | `ai.py` | 500 | Max response length |
 | Resize threshold | `video_processor.py` | 800px | Max frame width |

----

-## 🧠 How It Works

-1. **Frame Extraction** — OpenCV opens the video, calculates total frames, and samples 10 evenly-spaced frames.
-2. **Image Optimization** — Each frame is resized to ≤800px wide and JPEG-encoded.
-3. **Base64 Encoding** — Frames are converted to base64 strings to fit in JSON API requests.
-4. **AI Conversation** — Frames + question are sent to GPT-4o on the first turn.
-The chat history retains context for follow-up questions.
-5. **Response** — GPT-4o returns a natural-language answer, which is printed to the terminal.

----

-## 🗺️ Roadmap

-- [ ] Web UI (Streamlit / Flask)
-- [ ] Audio transcription with Whisper
-- [ ] Scene-change-based smart frame selection
-- [ ] Multi-video comparison
-- [ ] PDF report export
-- [ ] MongoDB conversation logging
-- [ ] REST API wrapper
-- [ ] Docker support

----